PatrickZhou1345/plate-mood-editor/README.md

    node node_modules\y-webrtc\bin\server.js
    ```

-   > On Windows PowerShell use `$env:PORT = 4444` before running `node …` so the WebRTC server listens on port 4444.

-Once both servers are up and running, start your Next.js app (`npm run dev`) and navigate to `http://localhost:3000`.
+Once both servers are running, start your Next.js app (`npm run dev`) and navigate to `http://localhost:3000`.
 You’ll be able to invite others (or open a second browser tab) and see real-time cursor and content synchronization powered by Yjs.

 ## Learn More